pmourlanne/fiqs/docs/models.rst

 A field with the ``date`` Elasticsearch data type.

+LongField
+"""""""""

+A field with the ``long`` Elasticsearch data type.

 IntegerField
 """"""""""""

 A field with the ``integer`` Elasticsearch data type.

+ShortField
+""""""""""

+A field with the ``short`` Elasticsearch data type.

 ByteField
 """""""""

 A field with the ``byte`` Elasticsearch data type.

+DoubleField
+"""""""""""

+A field with the ``double`` Elasticsearch data type.

+FloatField
+""""""""""

+A field with the ``float`` Elasticsearch data type.

 DayOfWeekField
 """"""""""""""